How and Why My Daughter Got 11 A Levels

 And even if you are correct in your assessment, is it really a good idea, at the age of 16, to close yourself in the little box of the things-you-are-good-at, never to emerge from it for the rest of your life?

-You would not dream to cut one of your arms and throw it in the rubbish bin, so why would you do so with whole chunks of your mental abilities?
+One of your arms is probably weaker and less able than the other, but you would not dream to cut it and throw it in the rubbish bin, so why would you do so with whole chunks of your mental abilities?

 Have a go at studying something outside your comfort zone.